-On March 29, 2019, Gossan awarded 330,000 incentive stock options exercisable at \$0.07 per common share to officers, directors, employees and consultants of the Company with an expiry date of March 29, 2024.
-This grant of options is in compliance with the terms of the Company's Stock Option Plan.
+On December 16, 2021, Gossan awarded 260,000 incentive stock options exercisable at \$0.10 per common share to a director and consultants of the Company with an expiry date of March 21, 2022.
+This grant of options is in compliance with the terms of the Company's Stock Option Plan and remains subject to the acceptance of the TSX Venture Exchange.